K-Love/100-days-of-code/log.md

 **100 Days Of Code - Log**

+**Day 29: February 2, 2018**

+Getting deeper into dev tools for javascript debugging.

 **Day 28: February 1, 2018**

 Set up routes to handle the user authentication system, and for other pages like About, FAQ, Contact, etc.